Marcelixoo/se01-dojo-20220513/instructions.md

 ## Instructions

  Extend the board to also allow a 5x5 grid.
 The rest of the game play stays the same.

+# Exercise 3: Let there be color

+## Instructions

+Instead of lights being only on and off, they can now shine in either Red, Green or Blue.
+When the Player toggles them they cycle through Red -> Green -> Blue -> Off.
+The rest of the game stays the same.